 If you want more rows to be extracted, you need to increase the number of rows shown in this report.
 And since the maximum view in Google Analytics is five thousand, you cannot export more than five thousand rows of data at a time.
 If you have more data than this, you would have to export multiple times, page by page.

-Method 2: Google Analytics Add-On for Google Sheets
+Method 2: Export with Google Analytics Add-On for Google Sheets

 If you’re willing to do just a tiny bit of extra legwork in the setup, you can export your Google Analytics report data using an add-on for Google Sheets.